 Temple University says acting president JoAnne A. Epps has died after a collapse

-PHILADELPHIA — Temple University acting president JoAnne A. Epps has died after collapsing at a memorial service Tuesday afternoon, the university said.
+PHILADELPHIA — Temple University acting president JoAnne A. Epps died Tuesday shortly after becoming ill on stage during a memorial service, officials said, describing her loss as a gut punch and struggling through emotion as they recalled her nearly four decades of service.

+Epps was attending a memorial service at the university for Charles L. Blockson, a curator of a collection of African American artifacts, when she suffered what a doctor speaking at a news conference described as a "sudden episode."

+The Philadelphia Inquirer reported that Epps, who was scheduled to speak at the service, slumped in her chair shortly after the event began and was carried out in the arms of a uniformed officer after the announcer asked if there was a doctor in the house.

-Epps was transported to Temple University Hospital, where she was pronounced dead around 3:15 p.m.
+Epps was taken to Temple University Hospital, where she was pronounced dead around 3:15 p.m.
 Tuesday, the university said.
 She was 72.

-Ken Kaiser, senior vice president and chief operating officer at Temple, declined to speculate about Epps' health prior to her collapse.
+Ken Kaiser, senior vice president and chief operating officer at Temple, declined to speculate about Epps' health prior to her collapse, but he called her death a "gut punch for all of us right now."

-"We are not aware that President Epps had any health issues," Kaiser said at a news conference.
+"We are not aware that President Epps had any health issues," Kaiser said at the news conference.

-"There are no words that can describe the gravity and sadness of this loss," Temple board chairman Mitchell Morgan said in the statement.
-"President Epps was a devoted servant and friend who represented the best parts of Temple.
-She spent nearly 40 years of her life serving this university, and it goes without saying her loss will reverberate through the community for years to come."
+Kaiser told The Associated Press that he had known Epps for three decades.

+"JoAnne was full of life, somebody who was super compassionate and truly cared about other people and had a wonderful way of pulling them all together and getting people excited about even a daunting task, making things fun," he said.

 Temple University Provost Gregory Mandel choked up as he described Epps.

 "We are all in deep grief and at a loss for words.
-To know Joanne is to be her friend," Mandel said at the news conference.
-"She was one of the most remarkably compassionate and caring individuals I've ever known."
+To know JoAnne is to be her friend," Mandel said at the news conference.

-Mandel said the university's Board of Trustees would be meeting tomorrow to "put together a plan for us as we work through this transition."
+Mandel said the university's Board of Trustees would meet Wednesday to "put together a plan for us as we work through this transition."

 Epps, Temple's former law school dean and provost, was named to the post in April following the resignation of Jason Wingard, the university's first Black president, who resigned in March after leading the 33,600-student university since July 2021.